sergiorossini/curriculum/README.md

 The main activities that I like most when I am not working are:
 * [reading](https://www.goodreads.com/user/show/32054032-sergio-rossini)
 * [writing](https://sergiorossini.com)
-* hikking and enjoy nature sights
+* hiking and enjoying nature sights
 * [music](https://www.last.fm/user/sergiorossini)
-* social meetings with friends like picnics, cooking and sun bathing.
+* social meetings with friends like picnics, cooking and sunbathing.
 * I also like travelling to learn more about local culture.
 I feel like I need more than one life to visit all places that I've been saving on Google Maps.